raspberrypilearning/python-wild-dot-the-bug/en/step_2.md

 If the eyes don’t appear:<br />
 - Make sure `fill('white')` comes **before** the eye circles<br />
 - Check that each `circle()` has 3 numbers: x, y, and size<br />
-- Try zooming out if you made the eyes too big!

 </div>